unina-sfere/NN4MSP/README.md

 -   HVAC_data.csv contains the HVAC data set
 -   NNforMSP/functions.py is the source code of the Python package `NNforMSP`
--   NNforMSP_tutorial.ipynb contains the Jupyter Notebook performing all the analysis shown in the Section *A real-case study* of the paper
+-   NNforMSP_tutorial.ipynb is the Jupyter Notebook performing all the analysis shown in the Section "*A real-case study*" of the paper

-Moreover, in the following Section we provide a tutorial to show how to implement in Python the proposed methodology used in the paper.
+Moreover, in the following Section we provide a tutorial to show how to implement in Python the proposed methodology used in the paper to the real-case study.

 # Neural network based control charting for multiple stream processes with an application to HVAC systems in passenger railway vehicles